QTechTheory/ComputingResources/arcusHTCdev.md

 ## Access

-These nodes live in `arcus-htc-dev`, accessible from an internal ARC network `oscgate.arc.ox.ac.uk`.
+These nodes live in `arcus-htc-dev`, accessible from an gateway ARC network `oscgate.arc.ox.ac.uk`.
 Access from outside of the Oxford University network may first require VPN to server `vpn.ox.ac.uk` (using `oxfordusername@ox.ac.uk`).

 Access using your regular ARC account `[USER]` by two tunnels: